logo image

 RS Home

 The Ruthven's owned this land from around the 1100s.
-The earliest parts of the Castle seen today are from around 1488 when William Ruthven became the 1st Lord Ruthven.
+The earliest parts of the Castle seen today are from 1488 when William Ruthven became the 1st Lord Ruthven.
 The Castle at that time was known as Ruthven Castle.

 For Images on Mobile swipe right